|Ron Chapek | Director of Product Management, ProAct Enterprise Software Services

 Emerson Commercial & Residential Solutions

-Remote monitoring services provide real-time performance data on critical store equipment, including insights around energy expenditure, equipment operating condition and health, facility maintenance needs, refrigerant leaks and shrink causes.
+Remote monitoring services collect data from sensors that monitor conditions like products and case temperatures.
+They also provide real-time performance data on critical store equipment, including insights around energy expenditure, equipment operating condition and health, facility maintenance needs, refrigerant leaks and shrink causes.

-With remote monitoring, retailers can also control and monitor their facility systems across multiple sites and their entire enterprise, giving them the ability to better safeguard food and maintain efficiency throughout their entire chain.
-Effective monitoring and maintenance help enable end users to offer fresh foods.
-Equipment diagnostics not only help ensure that these fresh foods are safe, but also can provide insight to enhance the product presentation in order to increase sales and abide by strict regulations.
+With remote monitoring, retailers can also control and monitor facility systems across multiple sites and entire enterprises, giving them the ability to monitor food and maintain efficiency throughout the entire chain.

 By leveraging the data gathered via monitoring, companies can not only improve efforts to safeguard food and gain operational efficiency, they can also contribute to sustainability efforts.

 For more information, read the full article here.